Don King: Lawsuits and prosecutions

-King has been involved in many litigation cases with boxers that were focused on fraud.
+King has been involved in many fraud litigation cases with boxers.
 In 1982, he was sued by Muhammad Ali for underpaying him $1.1 million for a fight with Larry Holmes.
 King called in an old friend of Ali, Jeremiah Shabazz, and handed him a suitcase containing $50,000 in cash and a letter ending Ali's lawsuit against King.
-He asked Shabazz to visit Ali (who was in the hospital due to his failing health) and get him to sign the letter and then give Ali the $50,000.
-Ali signed.
+He asked Shabazz to visit Ali (who was in the hospital due to his failing health), get him to sign the letter, and then give Ali the $50,000.
+Ali signed it.
 The letter even gave King the right to promote any future Ali fights.
 According to Shabazz, "Ali was ailing by then and mumbling a lot.
 I guess he needed the money."
 Shabazz later regretted helping King.
 Ali's lawyer cried when he learned that Ali had ended the lawsuit without telling him.

-Larry Holmes

-Larry Holmes has alleged that over the course of his career King cheated him out of $10 million in fight purses, including claiming 25% of his purses as a hidden manager.
+Larry Holmes has alleged that over the course of his career, King cheated him out of $10 million in fight purses, including claiming 25% of his purses as a hidden manager.
 Holmes says he received only $150,000 of a contracted $500,000 for his fight with Ken Norton, and $50,000 of $200,000 for facing Earnie Shavers, and claims King cut his purses for bouts with Muhammad Ali, Randall "Tex" Cobb, and Leon Spinks, underpaying him $2 million, $700,000, and $250,000, respectively.
 Holmes sued King over the accounting and auditing for the Gerry Cooney fight, charging that he was underpaid by $2 to $3 million.
 Holmes sued King after King deducted a $300,000 'finder's fee' from his fight purse against Mike Tyson; Holmes settled for $150,000 and also signed a legal agreement pledging not to give any more negative information about King to reporters.